Aliases for PSMB7 Gene

 GeneCards Summary for PSMB7 Gene

 PSMB7 (Proteasome Subunit Beta 7) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB10.

 UniProtKB/Swiss-Prot for PSMB7 Gene